 To get the most out of QA, it’s important to understand its benefits.
 QA testing will help you fix bugs, optimize performance through regular feedback, and cut wasteful spending.
 Though it’s often regarded as a luxury, QA testing provides a constant sanity check to your product’s features and is essential to its success once it hits the market.

 Plus, bugs are much more expensive to fix once your product launches.
 The less you test during development, the more time-consuming and expensive it becomes once things have gone live.
 So think of QA as a short-term hit in exchange for bigger long-term returns.
-Instead of rushing or trying to do it cheaply, make QA a fixed part of your plans from the start.
+Instead of rushing or trying to do it cheaply, make quality assurance a fixed part of your plans from the start.

 Apply pressure wisely.